Sarahegorov98534/notes/README.md

 6. Stay up-to-date with the latest programming technologies and tools.
 Learning new skills and staying current with industry trends will make you a more valuable asset to your team or organization.
 7. Practice good time management by scheduling your day in blocks, with time set aside for focused work and breaks.
 You' ll be surprised at how much more productive you can be when you take a structured approach to managing your schedule.
 8. Finally, remember to take breaks and give yourself time to recharge.
 Overworking can lead to burnout and decreased productivity.
 Be sure to schedule time for rest and recreation to maintain your energy levels and focus.

+# 2024-01-16
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
+Remember to balance simplicity with efficiency and always consider the bigger picture of your software's architecture and evolution."

+In other words, don't waste time optimizing parts of your program that have no significant impact on its overall performance.
+It's more important to write good quality code that's easy to understand and modify than to prematurely strive for micro-optimizations without evidence of their necessity.
+This ensures better productivity in the long run and minimizes potential complexities introduced by over-engineering.